We cover on this document

 Duration of Membership and renewals

-Your Membership is on an annual basis, for 1 calendar year commencing on the date that you purchase Membership (“Membership Period”).
+Your Membership is on an annual basis, for 12 months commencing on the date that you purchase Membership (“Membership Period”).

 Unless otherwise terminated in accordance with these Terms, your Membership will automatically renew for a further Membership Period at the price prevailing at the date of renewal.